Yakov Yakovlev: Commissar for Agriculture

 In April 1934, he was transferred to party headquarters as head of the agricultural department.
-At the start of the Great Purge, he launched a tirade in the Soviet press against Lysenko's opponents in agricultural science, singling out Vavilov as their leader, and denouncing genetics as a form of religion whose practitioners were "reactionaries and saboteurs." was appointed acting First Secretary of the Communist Party of Beyelorussia, to oversee the removal of the incumbent First Secretary, Vasily Sharangovich and the arrests of suspected 'national fascists', but was recalled in August.
+At the start of the Great Purge, he launched a tirade in the Soviet press against Lysenko's opponents in agricultural science, singling out Vavilov as their leader, and denouncing genetics as a form of religion whose practitioners were "reactionaries and saboteurs."

+On 27 July 1937, he was appointed acting First Secretary of the Communist Party of Byelorussia, to oversee the removal of the incumbent First Secretary, Vasily Sharangovich, and the arrests of suspected 'national fascists', but was recalled on 8 August.

 Arrest and Death

 Nikita Khrushchev described a dinner in Stalin's apartment, at which he and Yakovlev were the only guests:

 Yakovlev arrested on 12 October 1937.
 His wife Sofia Sokolovskaya – who was multilingual and had travelled extensively – was arrested on the same day.
 It appears that she was interrogated first.
 On 15 October, he was told that she had denounced him as having been a police informer before the 1917 Revolution.
 In November Stalin told Georgi Dimitrov that "Yakovlev's wife was a French spy", which would imply it was her connections abroad that brought both of them under suspicion.

 He denied having been a police informer, but "confessed" to having been a secret supporter of Trotsky since 1922, and a German spy since 1935, and to have been the head of a vast counter-revolutionary organisation to which he had personally recruited more than 100 individuals, whom he named.

 When he was expelled from the Central Committee, on 12 December 1937, it was on the grounds that he was a police spy and a German spy,. but during the last of the Moscow Show Trials, in March 1938, he was named as "a prominent member of the Right and Trotskyite conspiracy".
 In the words of the historian, Robert Conquest, it was "extraordinary transmogrification into a Rightist – an odd appellation for the man who had been chief operator in the collectivization field."

 Yakovlev was executed on July 29, 1938.

 He was posthumously rehabilitated on 5 January 1957.